 Your milk supply depends on how often you nurse or pump your breasts, so it is recommended that you nurse or pump every 3 hours.

 Pumping for longer than 30 minutes will damage your breast tissue.
-Most pumps have built-in timers that stop the pump at 30 minutes.
+Most pumps have built-in timers that stop the pump after 30 minutes.

 This is my favorite nursing shawl